 Children with SPD tend to struggle learning new activities, and often take longer than other children to master the same activity.
 This can lead to mild developmental delays.

-The signs of SPD vary greatly, and aren’t always easy to diagnose.
-There are, however, certain behaviors which require attention and treatment.
+The signs of SPD vary greatly and aren’t always easy to diagnose.
+There are, however, certain behaviors that require attention and treatment.
 By diagnosing SPD early you can ensure your child gets the necessary tools to lead a fulfilling life.